What some of the budget measures mean

 - No change in tax rates for salaried class individuals.

-Contrary to earlier belief that the salaried class will get a ‘relief’, they have to be content with having no new taxes imposed on their monthly incomes.
+Contrary to earlier belief that the salaried class will get a ‘relief’, they have to be satisfied with having no new taxes imposed on their monthly incomes.

 - Removes WHT on bank transactions.